MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/configure-sap-successfactors.md

 ms.collection:
     - enabler-strategic
     - m365initiative-viva-learning
-localization_priority: Medium
+localization_priority: medium
-description: "Learn how to configure SAP SuccessFactors as a learning content source for Microsoft Viva Learning (Preview)."
+description: "Learn how to configure SAP SuccessFactors as a learning content source for Microsoft Viva Learning."
 ---

-# Configure SAP SuccessFactors as a learning content source for Microsoft Viva Learning (Preview)
+# Configure SAP SuccessFactors as a learning content source for Microsoft Viva Learning

 This article will teach you how to configure SAP SuccessFactors as a learning content source for Microsoft Viva Learning.
 First you'll need to edit the system configuration in the SuccessFactors Portal, then you'll need to complete the configuration in your Microsoft 365 Admin Center.